NerdLang/nerd/README.md

 To test your configuration, you can compile example/ios.js app.

+# Arduino compilation

+To compile an Arduino firmware, you need a recent avr-gcc compiler that supports c++17 (8 or 10 for example).

+You can download it here: https://blog.zakkemble.net/avr-gcc-builds/

+Once done, compile your code by selecting the arduino env, and choosing a target:

+`nectar example/arduino-led.js --env arduino --target nano`

+You can select a preset (speed or size) with:

+`--preset speed` or `--preset size`

+You can then flash the new firmware to a connected board with `--flash`

 # STM32 compilation

 To compile SMT32 firmware with NectarJS, you need first to instal mbed-cli and to setup your environment: